Free Tools/Content Brief Generator

 Analyze the top 10 results

-Open the top-ranking pages and study what they cover, how they're structured, and how long they are.
+Open the top-ranking pages and study what they cover, how they are structured, and how long they are.
 Backlinko's analysis of 11.8 million Google results found the average first-page result is 1,447 words, but this varies widely by topic.
-The only way to know the right length for your keyword is to check what's actually ranking.

 3